 You have many choices to jump over after leaving management consulting firms.

 You can join your favorite client and take high positions there.

 You can join Venture Capital, which deals with unicorn start-ups and has more exposure to businesses outside the Fortune 500 list.

 You can start your own business as I did, and succeed in your own way.

 Your future is unsure yet so flexible that you can try out as many positions as you want!

-Before applying for any consulting positions, you should learn well about its structure and your future path.
-With this explanation, hope it helps with your consulting preparation!
+Before applying for any consulting position, you should learn well about its structure and your future path.
+With this explanation, I hope it helps with your consulting preparation!